-Second, our work suggests that traditional strategies for building high-dimensional Krylov subspace bases merit a fresh look.
+First, our work suggests that traditional strategies for building high-dimensional Krylov subspace bases merit a fresh look.
 For example, our experiments indicate that we can easily run thousands of iterations of sGMRES, whereas orthogonalization dominates the cost of classic GMRES after, say, a few dozen iterations.
 One consequence is that it would suffice to find a "mediocre" preconditioner for linear systems that reduces the iteration complexity of sGMRES to 1000s of iterations, rather than the historical goal of 10s of iterations.
 Other aspects of basis generation that deserve further attention include restarting, deflation, and pruning.

-Third, we believe that the performance advantages of sGMRES and sRR algorithms would be maximized in modern computing environments where communication and synchronization costs dominate computation [6].
+Second, we believe that the performance advantages of sGMRES and sRR algorithms would be maximized in modern computing environments where communication and synchronization costs dominate computation [9].
 For example, we can trivially parallelize the computation of block Krylov subspaces.
-Likewise, sketching allows us to perform approximate orthogonalization of distributed vectors by means of short messages.
-While our experiments focused on a serial computing environment, there are clear opportunities for efficient implementations on GPUs, multicore and parallel processors, distributed and cloud computing systems, and so forth.
+While our experiments take place in a serial computing environment, there are clear opportunities for efficient implementations on GPUs, multicore and parallel processors, distributed and cloud computing systems, and so forth.

 Finally, let us mention one remaining difficulty.
 At present, we lack a reliable mechanism for guaranteeing that the condition number of basis B and the reduced matrix AB do not explode.
-Partial orthogonalization is a practical approach that often works well, but it can fail.
+Truncated orthogonalization is a practical approach that often works well, but it can fail.
 It would be valuable to identify strategies for inexpensively producing computational bases that are numerically full rank.

 Acknowledgments.
-The authors would like to thank Alice Cortinovis, Ethan Epperly, Ilse Ipsen, Gunnar Martinsson, Maike Meier, Florian Schaefer for valuable discussions and feedback.
+The authors would like to thank Oleg Balabanov, Alice Cortinovis, Ethan Epperly, Laura Grigori, Ilse Ipsen, Daniel Kressner, Gunnar Martinsson, Maike Meier, Florian Schaefer, Daniel Szyld, Alex Townsend, Nick Trefethen, and Rob Webber for valuable discussions and feedback.
+We are grateful to David Silvester for his help with the IFISS toolbox and to Zdeněk Strakoš for sharing his insights on Krylov subspace methods and the prospects for sGMRES and sRR.